cagarweyne/fss-blog/content/blog/es6-javascript-reloaded/index.md

   showNamesLength(["Abdi", "Cagarweyne", "John", "Nick", "Kieran"]);// throws reference error on line 66
 ```
-The `let` varaiables are scoped to the block in which they were declared and cannot be accessed any where else.
-If you are familiar with other programming languages, then this might not mean much to you, but in the previous version all variable declaration were hoisted to the top by the JS engine.Let's look at an example to see how `let` behaves differently to using `var`.
-If we use the same function, but this time use `var` instead of `let`:
+The let varaiables are scoped to the block in which they were declared and cannot be accessed any where else.
+If you are familiar with other programming languages, then this might not mean much to you, but in the previous version all variable declaration were hoisted to the top by the JS engine.Let's look at an example to see how let behaves differently to using var.
+If we use the same function, but this time use var instead of let:

 ```javascript
   function showNamesLength(names) {